 Blackadder is throughout the series referred to as the Duke of Edinburgh, a title that was first bestowed by King George I in 1726, on his grandson, Prince Frederick Lewis, in the Peerage of Great Britain.
 In the 1480s, the King of England had no jurisdiction over Scotland, where Edinburgh is.
 Giving Edmund an anachronistic, geographically useless title is a joke, as explained in the DVD special features.

-There is a statement in the closing credits: "Made in glorious television."
+There is a statement in the closing credits: "With additional dialogue by William Shakespeare."